Permanence of the torsion-freeness property for divisible discrete quantum subgroups

-Observe that torsion-freeness in the sense of Arano-De Commer is \emph{not} preserved, in general, by discrete quantum subgroups as it is pointed out in \cite{YukiKenny}.
-However, if we assume that the fusion subring $R(\mathbb{H})$ is divisible in the fusion ring $R(\mathbb{G})$, then Y. Arano and K. De Commer showed in \cite{YukiKenny} that $\widehat{\mathbb{H}}$ is strongly torsion-free whenever $\widehat{\mathbb{G}}$ is strongly torsion-free (as we have recalled in Section \ref{sec.Torsion}).
-Thus, it is reasonable to expect that torsion-freeness (in the sense of Meyer-Nest) is preserved under \emph{divisible} discrete quantum subgroups.
+Observe that strong torsion-freeness (cf. Definition \ref{defi.StrongTorsionFree}) is \emph{not} preserved, in general, by discrete quantum subgroups as it is pointed out in \cite{YukiKenny}.
+However, it is whenever the fusion subring $\text{R}(\mathbb{H})$ is divisible in the fusion ring $\text{R}(\mathbb{G})$ \cite{YukiKenny}.
+Thus, it is reasonable to expect that torsion-freeness (cf. Definition \ref{defi.TorsionFree}) is preserved under \emph{divisible} discrete quantum subgroups.
 Inspired by the study carried out in \cite{RubenAmauryTorsion}, our strategy consists in applying techniques from \cite{YukiKenny} for proving the following stability result: given a compact quantum group $\mathbb{G}$, $\widehat{\mathbb{G}}$ is torsion-free if and only if every divisible discrete quantum subgroup $\widehat{\mathbb{H}}<\widehat{\mathbb{G}}$ is torsion-free.